MEDes admissions

 Provide three referees, with names and contact information, both phone and email, in your online application.
 At least two should be academic.
 Once your online form has been submitted, referees will be provided a link via email to complete a reference.
 The deadline for references is one week after the application deadline - February 8.

-A clear, concise and substantive statement of interest (1,000 to 1,500 words), which informs the Admissions Committee of the applicant’s reasons for pursuing the MEDes degree.
-Include educational, professional and personal background alignment with environmental design; your research within an interdisciplinary context; personal/professional goals and how MEDes furthers this "vision".
-Maximum two (2) pages.
+Please provide a clear, concise, and substantive statement of interest (1,000 to 1,500 words; maximum of two (2) pages), which informs the Admissions Committee of the applicant’s reasons for pursuing the MEDes degree.

 Tuition and Fees